warleyvods2/warleyvods2/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I'm a final year student pursuing Bachelors's in Computer Science 🎓 from Delhi University 🏛.
+I'm student Bachelors's in Computer Engineer 🎓 from Federal University of Goias 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

+### Talking about Personal Stuffs:
+- 🛠 &nbsp; I’m currently working with Java, Springboot, Angular, <br /> Typescript, Ionic, Javascript, etc.
+- 🚀 &nbsp; I’m currently learning Full Stack Development.
+- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/warleyvods).
+- 📫 &nbsp; How to reach me: warleyvods@gmail.com.

+### My Absolute Favorites:

+- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 📰 &nbsp; Reading tech blogs whenever possible.
+- 🍕 &nbsp; Meetups & Tech events.
+- 👾 &nbsp; Play videogames & animes <3

 ### ⚡ Technologies